Showing Up (in Sweatpants)

 This pilot is for people living with persistent mental health challenges who:

-• May be in therapy/on medication but wish they had more practical support for doing what they want & need to do
+• May be in therapy/on medication but also wish they had more practical support for doing what they want & need to do

 • Want hands-on support for the 'life stuff' that they might have a hard time talking about (laundry, texts, remembering to eat food)